 One of the highest moral standards is patience.
 Patience is indeed a virtue.
-When you exhibit patience, you are showing persistence, and a commitment to wait until the results you want comes to you.
+When you exhibit patience, you are showing persistence and a commitment to wait until the results you want come to you.

-Many of us are guilty of feeling that we fail, in a certain area, or with a certain project, when all we need to do is to exert patience.
+Many of us are guilty of feeling that we fail in a particular area or with a specific project when all we need to do is exert patience.
 We give up too soon on our dreams, we tell ourselves we have no talent, and we talk ourselves into believing we aren't smart.

 Nature doesn't do this.
-The size of a tree doesn't make it any smarter.
+The size of a tree doesn't make it any more intelligent.
 A flower never compares its beauty with another flower.
 Nature is the perfect teacher when it comes to teaching us patience.

 Some people seem to be born with patience, and maybe they are.
-In my case, I developed patience from my father.
+In my case, I developed tolerance from my father.
 I believe that through his example, patience became second nature to me.

 Just remember, nature doesn't hurry, yet everything is accomplished.